mjacobs02/GenAI-Education/prompt_engineering.md

 # Prompt Engineering

-This section is all about prompting, a fundamental skill for leveraging AI effectively.
+This section is all about prompting, a fundamental skill for using AI effectively.
 Being able to prompt well is like having the master key to a treasure chest: it unlocks the full potential of what AI can offer.
-Whether you’re new to prompting or already have a foundation, I’d recommend starting with the video.
+Whether you’re new to prompting or already have a foundation, I'd recommend starting with the video.
 Even if the basics seem familiar, it offers a fresh perspective and introduces a six-part formula for crafting effective prompts.
-Follow this by delving into the summary to deepen your understanding of why these principles work so well.

-## Video
-The video below introduces a 6-part formula for crafting effective prompts for ChatGPT and other large language models: Task, Context, Exemplars, Persona, Format, and Tone.
-I would highly recommend watching this video as it gives a geat outline to what makes us a good prompt.
-If you focus on consistently applying these 6 principles you shouldn't have a problem prompting in the future.
 <div style="text-align: center;">
     <iframe width="560" height="315"
             src="https://www.youtube.com/embed/jC4v5AS4RIM"